Get Started with Data Driven Testing

 -

-Apply the same sequence of steps for the wait step.
-We add a wait step to verify that the search action is completed successfully.
-Note that the field that you need to bind in the wait step properties is
+Repeat the same sequence of actions for the Wait step.
+This step verifies that the search action is completed successfully.
+The field to bind in the Wait step properties is

 .